Speaking conditions

 Speaking experience

 I have been a public speaker since 2012, giving talks in different formats: podcasts, interviews, workshops, meetups, keynotes, panels and round tables, local, national and european events, in French and English.
-(BlendWebMix, MiXiT, The Web Conference, Agile Lyon, Agile Grenoble, Forum PHP AFUP, TakeOff Conference, Journées du Logiciel Libre, Forum Pop Sciences, Codeurs en Seine, etc.)
+(BlendWebMix, MiXiT, The Web Conference, Agile Lyon, Agile Grenoble, Forum PHP AFUP, TakeOff Conference, Journées du Logiciel Libre, Forum Pop Sciences, Codeurs en Seine, etc.).
+Some of my talks are available on the dedicated page.

 Biography & portrait